QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

     end

-Also suppose that :math:`g_t` follows a two state i.i.d. process with equal probabilities attached to :math:`g_l` and :math:`g_h`
+Also suppose that :math:`g_t` follows a two state i.i.d. process with equal probabilities attached to :math:`g_l` and :math:`g_h`.

-To compute the tax rate, we will use both the sequential and recursive approaches described above
+To compute the tax rate, we will use both the sequential and recursive approaches described above.

 The figure below plots a sample path of the Ramsey tax rate